5,000 books donated to Fresno Unified School District

 It was all part of Disney's "Magic of Storytelling" campaign!

-ABC30, Disney and the Education Employees Credit Union all worked together to donate 5,000 books to Fresno Unified.
+ABC30, Disney, First Book and Educational Employees Credit Union all worked together to donate 5,000 books to Fresno Unified.

 Administrators say the book campaign is especially important right now -- as most kids still don't have access to public libraries.